developer-advocacy-dremio/dremio-cloud-dremioframe/dremiodocs/dremio-software/dremio-software-acceleration.md

 You can also create raw Reflections using [SQL commands](/current/reference/sql/commands/acceleration).

-For tips on what to do now after your raw Reflection is created and enabled, see [What to Do Next](#what-to-do-next).
+For tips on what to do now after your raw Reflection is created and enabled, see What to Do Next.

-### Creating Customized Raw Reflections[​](#creating-customized-raw-reflections "Direct link to Creating Customized Raw Reflections")
+### Creating Customized Raw Reflections

 In the **Advanced** view of the Reflections editor, you can create one or more raw Reflections that include all or a selection of the fields that are in the anchor or supported anchor.
 You can also choose sort fields and fields for partitioning horizontally.